-The Apache Software Foundation and the Apache Portable Runtime Project are proud to announce the General Availability of version 1.5.1 of the Apache Portable Runtime library.
+The Apache Software Foundation and the Apache Portable Runtime Project are proud to announce the General Availability of version 1.5.4 of the Apache Portable Runtime Utility library.

-APR 1.5.1 is a bug fix release, primarily resolving issues affecting specific platforms or build mechanisms.
-See CHANGES-APR-1.5 for more information.
+APR-util 1.5.4 is a bug fix release, resolving several run-time problems as well as several build problems.
+See CHANGES-APR-UTIL-1.5 for more information.

-Version 1.5.3 of the Apache Portable Runtime Utility library remains current.
+Version 1.5.1 of the Apache Portable Runtime library remains current.

 Version 1.2.1 of the companion APR-iconv library, an alternative portable implementation of the 'iconv' library, remains current.